 Democratic vice presidential candidate Tim Kaine has hired a transition director to help him prepare to take office should he and running mate Hillary Clinton win the election.

-Kaine tells The Associated Press he’s tasked Wayne Turnage to help with transition planning.
+Kaine tells media outlets he’s tasked Wayne Turnage to help with transition planning.

 Turnage was Kaine’s chief of staff when Kaine was governor of Virginia.
 Turnage now is director of the District of Columbia’s Department of Health Care Finance.